 Discovery Park, 20115 Mainstreet, Parker

 This Parker attraction is one of few ice trails in the country, allowing skaters to meander through the park on a frozen river-like course.
 A concession stand sells cups of hot cocoa, and three fire pits lie adjacent to the trail, all helping to keep visitors toasty.
-Admission is $9 per adult and $7 for children ten and under.
+Admission is $10, and $8 for children ten and under.
 Skate rentals are $4 per person.
-The rink is open daily from November 25 through February 28.
+The rink is open daily through February 28.
 For details on hours, see the Ice Trail web page.

 Evergreen Lake